UDOOboard/Neo-Docs/docs/13_Advanced_Topics/05_Recompile_MQX_Libraries.md

 The Arduino software stack runs on a base real-time operating system (RTOS) installed on the Cortex-M4 of i.MX 6SoloX.
-The RTOS is [MQX&trade;](http://www.nxp.com/products/software-and-tools/run-time-software/mqx-software-solutions/mqx-real-time-operating-system-rtos/mqx-classic-software-solutions:MQX#) from NXP/Freescale.
+The RTOS is [MQX&trade;](http://www.nxp.com/products/software-and-tools/run-time-software/mqx-software-solutions/mqx-real-time-operating-system-rtos/mqx-classic-software-solutions:MQX#) from NXP.

 This section help you to compile the [MQX&trade;](http://www.nxp.com/products/software-and-tools/run-time-software/mqx-software-solutions/mqx-real-time-operating-system-rtos/mqx-classic-software-solutions:MQX#) software stacks.